SFDO-Community-Sprints/summit-events-app-documentation/docs/advanced-features/Contact-Matching.md

 ## Introduction
 This documentation provides an overview of contact matching in Salesforce and how it is configured within the Summit Event application.
+**IMPORTANT: Currently Summit Events contact matching feature DOES NOT support person accounts.
+If your instance uses person accounts, do not enable contact matching.
+Person accounts will be addressed in a future release.**

 ## Setting Up Contact Matching